Platform Architecture #

 pytest integration (primary path) #

 For new projects, use the pytest plugin.
-Station YAML declares your instruments; the plugin auto-registers a fixture per role (dmm, psu, etc.) and supplies context / verify / logger for the test body:
+Station YAML declares your instruments; the plugin auto-registers a fixture per role (dmm, psu, etc.) and supplies context / verify / measure for the test body:

 def test_output_voltage(context, psu, dmm, verify):